openservicemesh/osm/docs/issue_triage_guide.md

 # Issue Triage Guide

-This guide describes how to triage git issues on the [issue queue](https://github.com/openservicemesh/osm/issues) for Open Service Mesh (OSM).
+This guide describes how to triage GitHub issues on the [issue queue](https://github.com/openservicemesh/osm/issues) for Open Service Mesh (OSM).

 ## Steps for Traige
 1. Identify the cause of the issue as explained below